-- 1 to 2 Tablespoons bourbon4
+- 1 to 2 Tablespoons (15-30mL) bourbon4

-- In a medium saucepan over medium heat, combine the sugar and water.
-Use a heat-resistant spatula or whisk to stir frequently.
-Sugar will start to turn colors as it cooks.
+- As the sugar low boils/cooks, it will start to turn colors.
 Keep a careful eye on the color to determine when it's done.
 The progression is champagne color to light brown to light amber to dark amber.
-When it is dark amber (a golden/red brown), remove from heat.
+When it is dark amber (a golden/red brown), remove it from the heat.